Linkurious/ogma-oracle-parser/docs/getting-started.md

 }
 ```

-Where `vlabel` and `elabel` are the labels you have passed to SQL in your `CREATE PROPERTY GRAPH` call. `-id` is the id of your element in the table.
+Where `vlabel` and `elabel` are the labels you have passed to SQL in your `CREATE PROPERTY GRAPH` call. `-id` is the ID of your element in the table.
 And that's it !
 You now have retrieved nodes and edges in the [Ogma format](https://doc.linkurious.com/ogma/latest/api.html#RawGraph)

 The plugin also provides a [getRawGraph](/api/classes/OgmaOracleParser.html#getrawgraph) function that does all the work for you.
 You can use it like this: